-Civil Rights Act of 1994 TITLE VII - Prohibits discrimination on the basis of race, color, religion, or national origin.
+Civil Rights Act of 1994 TITLE VII - The SCSD prohibits discrimination on the basis of race, color, religion, or national origin.

-Florida Civil Rights Act of 1992 - Secures for all individuals within the state, freedom from discrimination because of sex, national origin, age, disability, pregnancy, or marital status.
+Florida Civil Rights Act of 1992 - The SCSD secures for all individuals within the state, freedom from discrimination because of sex, national origin, age, disability, pregnancy, or marital status.

 Florida Education Equity Act - The SCSD prohibits discrimination on the basis of race, disability or marital status, sex, or national origin against students or employees in any educational program or activity, or in any employment conditions or practices.
-The supervisor responsible for compliance may be contacted at (386) 647-4633.
+The supervisor responsible for compliance may be contacted at (386) 647-4644.

-Section 504 of the Rehabilitation Act of 1973 - Prohibits discrimination against the disabled.
+Section 504 of the Rehabilitation Act of 1973 - The SCSD prohibits discrimination against the disabled.
 It is the intent of the District to identify, evaluate, and provide appropriate educational accommodations to these students.
 Students may be disabled under this policy even though they do not require services pursuant to the Individuals with Disabilities Education Act (IDEA).
 Students and parents/guardians have a right to due process under Section 504.
 A copy of parent/guardian rights afforded by Section 504 of the Rehabilitation Act of 1973 is available at all district schools and on the Student Services website.
-The Director of Student Services is the coordinator of Section 504 activities and may be contacted at (386) 647-4631.
+The Director of Student Services is the coordinator of Section 504 activities and may be contacted at (386) 647-4638.

-Title IX of Education Amendments of 1972 states: No person in the United States shall, on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.
-The SCSD affirmed in 1975 that it is in compliance with the requirements of Title IX and does not discriminate on the basis of sex in the educational program or activities which it operates.
+Title IX of Education Amendments of 1972 - This legislation states: No person in the United States shall, on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.
+The SCSD affirmed in 1975 that it is in compliance with the requirements of Title IX and does not discriminate on the basis of sex in the educational programs or activities which it operates.
 This statement of non-discrimination extends to SCSD employment practices and to admission to school programs.
 A Title IX complaint is a claim by a person that he or she has been discriminated against on the basis of sex in the programs or activities operated by the SCSD.
-A person having a Title IX complaint should direct his/her concern to the Director of Human Resources who will either investigate the complaint or refer it to appropriate personnel.
+A person having a Title IX complaint should direct his/her concern to the Equity Coordinator who will either investigate the complaint or refer it to appropriate personnel.
 Title IX complaints should be addressed to:

-Walter Boatright, Director of Human Resources Suwannee County School District 702-2nd Street NW1729 Walker Avenue, SW, Suite 700 Live Oak, FL 32064
+Malcolm Hines, Equity Coordinator Suwannee County School District 1729 Walker Avenue, SW, Suite 2001740 Ohio Avenue, South Live Oak, FL 32064

-Office: (386) 647-4633 Fax: (386) 364-2610
+Office: (386) 647-4644 Fax: (386) 364-2635